Who is funding fossil fuel expansion? – DW – 11/12/2024

 Financial institutions are essential because they help dictate whether our economies follow low carbon pathways or not, Mager explained.

-"The financial system is absolutely the most important thing in terms of achieving the Paris Agreement...It is the foundation on which everything else rests," said Mager.
+"The financial system is absolutely the most important thing in terms of achieving the Paris Agreement," she said.
+"It is the foundation on which everything else rests."

 According to Ganswindt, "the problem is the short-term view of financial institutions."
 While shifts to renewables and increasing regulation will turn most fossil fuel investments into stranded assets eventually, there's still profit to be made for now, she said.